 Reviews of books I have read, cover to cover, and in addition occasional essays on more or less academic topics.
-NEW June 2019: Find out about my own books at my new site, trevorpateman.com or better buy them at https://blackwells.co.uk/bookshop/search/author/Trevor%20Pateman
+Six of my recent books, including a memoir of childhood, are currently on discounted price online offer at https://blackwells.co.uk/bookshop/search/author/Trevor%20Pateman

 and memoir is a perilous business.
 We forget

 and what we do remember has often been re-arranged in our minds but without

 our knowledge.
 Then there is embarrassment about how we were then,

 embarrassment which we may try to counter with a heavy dose of irony signalling

 that Yes, We know, This is toe-curling.
 Then there are anxieties about what can

 and can’t be said because so-and-so is still alive or because we reckon that